Weymouth & Portland Chamber of Commerce

 2. Treasurer’s report – Mike House

-Annual membership fees remained unchanged for a fourth successive year at £99.
-We once again offered the half year membership from 1 July at £50, and maintained the £50 annual membership fee for new businesses, i.e. any business less than 12 months old.
+Annual membership fees remained unchanged for a fifth successive year at £99.
+We once again offered the half year membership at £50, and maintained the £50 annual membership fee for new businesses.

-A number of social events were held during the year comprising the AGM Dinner, a BBQ at The Nothe Fort, a carnival buffet, Parliament trip, and the Christmas Lunch which were supported by both members and non members.
-In total a very small profit was made on the social events.
+A number of social events were held during the year comprising the AGM Dinner, a BBQ at The Nothe Fort, a bowling evening and social dinner at The Nothe Tavern.
+The Christmas lunch was deferred until January of this year.
+In total a small profit was made on the social events.

-We incurred a full years cost for our membership and admin coordinator Guy Bridge, who continues to work in excess of his contracted hours at no extra cost, but delivers timely information to our members via our newsletter and social media offerings.
+We once again incurred a cost for our membership and admin coordinator Guy Bridge, who not only continues to work in excess of his contracted hours at no extra cost, but delivers timely information to our members via our newsletter and social media offerings.

 Administrative costs were approximately £800 down on last year mainly due to a saving on website maintenance costs.
-We continue to incur costs in respect of the maintenance and hosting of the website which is a benefit to the Chamber and its members, and is a good way for members to promote their businesses.
+We continue to incur costs in respect of the hosting of the website which continues to be a benefit to the Chamber and its members.

-With regards to the Chambers Balance sheet position, you will note the Chamber had in excess of £19,000 Cash at Bank at 31 December 2016, although this includes £4,271 in respect of 2017 Membership subscription monies received in advance.
+With regards to the Chambers Balance sheet position, you will note the Chamber had in excess of £21,000 Cash at Bank at 31 December 2017, although this includes more than £5,000 in respect of 2018 Membership subscription monies and Christmas lunch tickets received in advance.

-The Chamber had reserves of £13,396 at 31 December 2016 and so overall the Chambers finances and cash position remain strong.
+The Chamber had reserves of £15,509 at 31 December 2017, up approximately £2k on the previous year.
+The Chambers finances and cash position continue to be very strong.

-We recognise the importance of working closely with our members and both Guy and our incoming president Andrew will continue to liaise with current, past and potential new members, with a view to the Chamber providing an offering that appeals to all businesses, which in turn will hopefully increase our membership numbers.
+As we approach our 100 year anniversary I know Andrew, Guy and the exec members are keen to continue to liaise with current, past and potential new members, with a view to the Chamber providing an offering that appeals to all businesses, existing and new, which in turn will hopefully lead to an increase in membership numbers.